 The undersigned parties stipulate and agree to the following regarding the long term release of Non-IBSS Part 284 Services:

-Approval of this Stipulation by the GPSC will constitute the requisite authorizations to implement the proposed tariff revisions found in Appendix D to provide for the long term release for all or a portion of the Non-IBSS Part 284 Services.
+Approval of this Stipulation by the GPSC will constitute the requisite authorizations to implement the proposed Tariff revisions found in Appendix D to provide for the long term release for all or a portion of the Non-IBSS Part 284 Services.

-The proposed tariff modifications included in Appendix D include changes to Section 13, Section 15 and Section 17 of the Terms of Service of AGLC’s tariff.
+The proposed Tariff modifications included in Appendix D include changes to Section 13 and Section 15 of the Terms of Service of AGLC’s Tariff.

-Section 13 of the Terms of service shall be revised to allow AGLC to release subject to recall (a) seventy percent (70%) of its Non-IBSS Part 284 Services to Certificated Marketers subject to the terms and conditions of the applicable interstate pipeline tariff for a twelve (12) month period or until the expiration of the specific interstate pipeline contract underlying the service, if the expiration of said contract occurs prior to the end of the twelve month period, and (b) thirty percent (30%) of its Non-IBSS Part 284 Services to Certificated Marketers subject to the terms and conditions of the applicable interstate pipeline tariff for successive one (1) month periods or until the expiration of the specific interstate pipeline contract underlying the service, if the expiration of said contract occurs prior to the end of any one month period.
+Section 13 of the Terms of Service shall be revised to allow AGLC to release subject to recall (a) seventy percent (70%) of its Non-IBSS Part 284 Services to Certificated Marketers subject to the terms and conditions of the applicable interstate pipeline Tariff for a twelve (12) month period or until the expiration of the specific interstate pipeline contract underlying the service, if the expiration of said contract occurs prior to the end of the twelve month period, and (b) thirty percent (30%) of its Non-IBSS Part 284 Services to Certificated Marketers subject to the terms and conditions of the applicable interstate pipeline Tariff for successive one (1) month periods, as is currently the practice, or until the expiration of the specific interstate pipeline contract underlying the service, if the expiration of said contract occurs prior to the end of any one month period.

 Section 13 of the Terms of Service shall be revised to specify the criteria under which AGLC may recall the released Non-IBSS Part 284 Services from the Certificated Marketers.
-The criteria will provide for recall of the twelve (12) month and month-to-month released capacity based on the following: (1) issuance of orders by the GPSC providing the requisite approvals for the permanent release of all or a portion of the Non-IBSS Part 284 Services to effectuate said permanent release; (2) when a no-notice service to a Certficated Marketer from an interstate pipeline servicing AGLC becomes available, if necessary to effectuate said service on AGLC’s system; (3) a determination by AGLC, in a force majeure event, to recall capacity in order to maintain the operational integrity of the distribution system; (4) a Certificated Marketer’s failure to schedule 80% of its customers’ firm supply requirements (“DSR”) on three or more consecutive gas days; (5) a Certificated Marketer’s failure to continue to meet the security requirements of AGLC’s tariff or to pay its bills when due to AGLC; (6) a filing of bankruptcy by a Certificated Marketer; or (7) an order by the GPSC revoking the Certificated Marketer’s Certificate of Authority or otherwise directing AGLC to recall the capacity.
+The criteria will provide for recall of the twelve (12) month and month-to-month released capacity based on the following: (1) issuance of orders by the GPSC providing the requisite approvals for the permanent release of all or a portion of the Non-IBSS Part 284 Services to effectuate said permanent release; (2) when a no-notice service to a Certficated Marketer from an interstate pipeline servicing AGLC becomes available on AGLC’s system, if necessary to effectuate said service in a timely manner; (3) a determination by AGLC, in a force majeure event, to recall capacity in order to maintain the operational integrity of the distribution system; (4) a Certificated Marketer’s failure to schedule 80% of its customers’ firm supply requirements (“DSR”) on three or more consecutive gas days; (5) a Certificated Marketer’s failure to continue to meet the security requirements of AGLC’s Tariff or to pay its bills when due to AGLC pursuant to AGLC’s Tariff; (6) a filing of bankruptcy by a Certificated Marketer; or (7) an order by the GPSC revoking the Certificated Marketer’s Certificate of Authority or otherwise directing AGLC to recall the capacity.

-In cases 1, 2, and 3 of Section 4 of this Article III, AGLC will re-release the recalled capacity to all Certificated Marketers as soon as practicable.
+In cases 1, 2, and 3 of Section 4 of this Article III, AGLC will re-release the recalled capacity to all Certificated Marketers expeditiously thereafter.
 In case 1, AGLC will recall all or a portion of the twelve (12) month released capacity before recalling the month-to-month released capacity.
-In case 2, AGLC will recall all of the month-to-month released capacity and the twelve (12) month released capacity.
-In case 3, AGLC will recall all or a portion of the month-to-month released capacity before recalling the twelve (12) month released capacity.
+In case 2, AGLC will recall all of the month-to-month released capacity and the twelve (12) month released capacity and, in turn, re-release said capacity back to the specific Certificated Marketer in order to effectuate the available no-notice service..
+In case 3, AGLC will recall all or a portion of the month-to-month released capacity before recalling the twelve (12) month Non-IBSS Part 284 released capacity.